Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Løkken

-The journey along the beach is a tad shorter but may take longer as you give yourself time to take in the amazing views of the North Sea on the left and sand dunes on your right.
+The journey along the beach is a tad shorter but may take longer as you give yourself time to take in the amazing views of the North Sea on the left and dunes on your right.

 Two surfers headed for the waves in Løkken, Denmark